SwiftStrike24/VibeTranscribe-app/README.md

 - **Live Audio Visualization** - See your voice as you speak
 - **Clipboard Auto-Copy** - Transcribed text is automatically copied to clipboard
 - **Microphone Selection** - Choose your preferred input device
+- **Microphone Persistence** - Your selected microphone is remembered between sessions
 - **Pixel-Level Detection** - Smart click-through technology that analyzes transparency
+- **Silence Detection** - Automatically detects if no speech is present to save API usage

 ## 🚀 Demo